 Fixed Term-Track Faculty Promotion Guidelines

-This set of guidelines provides information for Fixed-Term-Track (FTT) faculty applicants for promotion as prescribed by the Handbook of Operating Procedures (HOP), chapter 2.50 “Fixed-Term-Track Faculty Recruitment, Evaluation, and Promotion” and for department review committees (DRCs), Department Chair/School Directors, and deans involved in the review process.
+This set of guidelines provides information for Fixed-Term-Track (FTT) faculty applicants for promotion as prescribed by the Handbook of Operating Procedures (HOP), chapter 2.50 “Fixed-Term-Track Faculty Recruitment, Evaluation, and Promotion” and for department review committees (DRCs), Department Chair/School Directors, college review committees (CRCs) and deans involved in the review process.
 These guidelines are reviewed annually and updated as needed by the Provost and Academic Affairs staff.

 The process of faculty promotion is one of the most important activities undertaken by the university each year as it is one means by which the university upholds high standards and expectations for its faculty.
 It is the incumbent responsibility of all who are involved in the review process to read all applicable materials, deliberate the strengths and weaknesses of each case in good faith, independence, and with objectivity, and to observe confidentiality concerning the views of others, as revealed during review discussions.
 A respectful, thorough, and objective review of faculty depends upon the conscientious efforts of all participants in the review process.